Enjoyed for centuries, tea tends to be almost calorie-free, full of flavor, and it is generally among the healthier of drink choices.

 There are five true teas;

-Barley tea enjoys most popularity in the East, and it's a staple drink in China, Japan, and Korea.
+Barley tea enjoys the most popularity in East Asia, and it’s a staple drink in China, Japan, and Korea.

 Traditionally served cold with ice, it is especially popular as a summer drink and many people drink it like water.